|The Sri Lanka Campaign for Peace and Justice

 - A passion for human rights and commitment to a multi-ethnic and non-partisan approach to human rights and peacebuilding in Sri Lanka

-- Strong project management skills, the ability to prioritise and work to agreed deadlines with limited supervision
+- Self-starter with strong project management skills, the ability to prioritise and work to agreed deadlines with limited supervision

 - Experience of carrying out independent research with a high level of accuracy and attention to detail